D-Pow/mock-requests/ReadMe.md

 `import MockRequests, { setMockUrlResponse } from 'mock-requests';`

-4. This works with any environment that uses either `fetch` or `XMLHttpRequest`, regardless of if said environment is a browser, web/service worker, or a Node.js script.
+4. This works with any environment that uses either `fetch` or `XMLHttpRequest`, regardless of if said environment is a browser, web/service worker, or a NodeJS script.
 As long as `fetch` and/or `XMLHttpRequest` are defined **globally** (whether natively or by polyfill), any network request to a URL configured by `MockRequests` will be mocked appropriately.
 For example: